rmorla/soc-config/README.md

 Contributions from MSI @ UPorto students.

 Please add a new folder for each tool/configuration you want to add.
 Don't include private stuff like keys or public addresses.

+If you like add a line starting with two hashes (##) mentioning your tool/configuration.